• Content

 Legal force

 The Supreme Court's judgments and decisions are legally binding as soon as they are given.
-Consequently, a legal validity certificate is often unnecessary.
+Consequently, the rulings of the Supreme Court are in themselves proof of legal validity.

 Updated